Maths at Willowcroft

 Willowcroft Maths Interventions

-In order to support children who find maths challenging, we run a number of essential maths interventions to help children develop a secure understanding in a given maths concept.
-Staff in school will identify children who need additional support in maths through lessons and then provide opportunities for these children to have these excellent intervention programmes.
+In order to support children who find maths challenging, we run maths interventions to help children develop a secure understanding in a given maths concept.
+Staff in school will identify children who need additional support in maths through lessons and then provide opportunities for these children to have intervention programmes.

 First Class @ Number 1

-This intervention is delivered by Mrs Axenderrie and is targeted at children in Year 1 and Foundation.
+This intervention is delivered by Mrs Axenderrie and is targeted at children in Year 2.
 The aim of this intervention is to develop children’s understanding of Place Value and to support them in counting up and down, as well as identifying number patterns.